Tokyo Area Guide: Shinjuku Shopping 新宿ショッピング

-Shinjuku MYLORD is on the south-west corner of Shinjuku station, and most conspicuous means of access is from the "Mosaic Street," (more prosaic in reality than it sounds) for pedestrians, running between the Odakyu and Keio department stores.
-Shinjuku MYLORD is run by the Odakyu Group.
+Shinjuku MYLORD is on the south-west corner of Shinjuku station, and can be accessed from inside the station, from the South Exit, or from the east side of the station via the pedestrian "Mosaic Street," that runs between the Odakyu and Keio department stores.
+Shinjuku MYLORD is operated by the Odakyu Group.

 Hours: Mosaic Street, 2F, M2F 10am-9pm

 Restaurants (7F, 8F, 9F) 11am - 11pm